t-dillon/tdoku/docs/sudoku.md

 factor.

-Now, despite all this our heuristic basic solver is still very slow and it still does quite a bit more guessing than JCZSolve.
+Now, despite all this our heuristic basic solver is still very slow and it still does quite a bit more guessing than JCZSolve or fsss2.
 Before really trying to optimize for performance let's look harder at why we do all this guessing and what we can do to reduce it.

 If you have experience in constraint solving and you think about code we've written so far, your